Roasting on the Behmor 1600 Plus

 Make sure to clean out your roaster of all chaff after every use, and to run an empty cycle every 5 roasts.
-Along with an occasional thorough cleaning of the inside of the machine, this will keep the machine in tip top condition.
-Again, follow the manual closely for specific cleaning instructions!
+Along with an occasional thorough cleaning of the inside of the machine, this will keep the machine in tip-top condition.

 A bean stuck in the roasting drum perforation